-Friends, I hope you’re here because you want to make some chocolate pancakes.
+Friends, I hope you’re here because you want to make some yeast-raised chocolate pancakes.
 And not only is the batter chocolate, but it’s also raised with yeast and has chocolate chips.
 Pancakes for the true chocolate lover!

 Yeast raised pancakes are a bit heartier and chewier than their baking powder-raised cousins, but they also have so much flavor and are not really that much harder to make.
 You just have to wait for a little while for the yeast to perk up.